-This award-winning soap company which started from very humble beginnings in 1947 still boasts a reputation for being one the most successful soap company's in the world.
-Sarah Simpson chats to Carolina Nesti to find out a little bit more about this Italian company that continues to be ahead of its game in the business of making soap.
+This award-winning soap company which started from very humble beginnings in 1947 still boasts a reputation for being one of the most successful soap company's in the world.
+Editor Trudi Brewer chats to Carolina Nesti to find out a little bit more about this Italian company that continues to be ahead of its game in the business of making soap.

 Some of our favourites from Nesti Dante.